 What to do with your collected hay samples?

-Once your sample is analyzed, the next step in ensuring your nutritional program will help you maximize animal performance is working with your local dealer and/or Area Sales Manager.
-By using these resources they can provide assistance in ration formulation based off of your production scenario to help you better achieve your performance expectations.
+The next step in ensuring your nutritional program will help you maximize animal performance is working with your local dealer and/or ASM.
+They will submit your results to the nutritionists at BioZyme®.
+Our nutrition team can provide assistance in ration formulation based off of your production scenario to help you better achieve your performance expectations.